fooplugins/foogallery/.docs/tests/TEST-rest-api.md

 REST API endpoints for Gutenberg and integrations.

 ## Required Tests
-- `/foogallery/v1/galleries` returns only galleries user can edit.
+- `/foogallery/v1/galleries` returns only galleries user can read.
-- Non-editors receive 403.
+- Non-readers receive 403.
 - Multisite: response is limited to current blog only.

 ## Test Types